An Amazing 14-Vehicle Light Painting in a Garage Condo

 A Cool Light Painting of a 2024 Ford Mustang GT Performance

 Up next, we have the third light painting project that we created on our Florida trip.
-This one's a pretty light painted photograph of a 2024 Mustang GT Performance as well as the client's beautiful home in Fort Myers, Florida.
+This one's a pretty light painted photograph of a 2024 Mustang GT Performance as well as their beautiful home in Fort Myers, Florida.

 This beautiful combo belongs to Bob and his wife Sharyl.
-Bob is the brother of our long-time friend Sally.
-We went over to visit Bob and Sharyl, and Bob made the "mistake" of showing us his Mustang GT.
+Bob is the brother of our long-time friend Sally and her husband Wayne.
+We went over to visit Bob and Sharyl at their home and Bob made the "mistake" of showing us his Mustang GT.
 I just had to light paint it!

 A beautiful light painted photograph of a 2024 Mustang GT Performance and the client's home.